light1726/light1726.github.io/vaenar-tts/index.md

 5. [synthesized samples -- W/ V.S.
 W/O causality mask](#samples-mask)
 6. [Attention alignemnt convergence dynamics](#alignments)

-<h2>Abstract<a name="abstract"></a></h2>
+<h2>1.
+Abstract<a name="abstract"></a></h2>

-We describe a variational auto-encoder based non-autoregressive text-to-speech (VAENAR-TTS) model in this paper.
-Autoregressive TTS (AR-TTS) models based on the sequence-to-sequence architecture can generate high-quality speech.
-However, the sequentially decoding process of the AR-TTS models can be time-consuming.
-The recently proposed non-autoregressive TTS (NAR-TTS) are more efficient with parallel decoding process.
-However, these models rely on the phoneme-level duration to generate the hard alignment between the text and the spectrogram.
-The obtaining of the duration labels either through the force-alignment tool or knowledge distillation is cumbersome and the hard alignment based on phoneme expansion can hurt the naturalness of the synthesized speech.
-The proposed VAENAR-TTS is a more end-to-end NAR-TTS solution that does not require the phoneme-level duration labels.
-VAENAR-TTS consists of no recurrent structures and is completely NAR in both the training and inference phase.
-Based on the VAE architecture, the alignment information is encoded in the latent variable and the attention-based soft alignment between the text and the latent variable is used in the decoder to reconstruct the spectrogram.
-Experiments show that VAENAR-TTS achieves comparable synthesis quality with the state-of-the-art AR-TTS models while the synthesis speed is competitive to that of the NAR-TTS models.
+This paper describes a variational auto-encoder based non-autoregressive text-to-speech (VAENAR-TTS) model.
+The autoregressive TTS (AR-TTS) models based on the sequence-to-sequence architecture can generate high-quality speech, but their sequential decoding process can be time-consuming.
+Recently, non-autoregressive TTS (NAR-TTS) models have been shown to be more efficient with the parallel decoding process.
+However, these NAR-TTS models rely on phoneme-level durations to generate a hard alignment between the text and the spectrogram.
+Obtaining duration labels, either through force-alignment or knowledge distillation, is cumbersome.
+Furthermore, hard alignment based on phoneme expansion can degrade the naturalness of the synthesized speech.
+In contrast, the proposed model of VAENAR-TTS is an end-to-end approach that does not require phoneme-level duration.
+VAENAR-TTS model does not contain recurrent structures and is completely non-autoregressive in both the training and inference phase.
+Based on the VAE architecture, the alignment information is encoded in the latent variable, and the attention-based soft alignment between the text and the latent variable is used in the decoder to reconstruct the spectrogram.
+Experiments show that VAENAR-TTS achieves state-of-the-art synthesis quality, while the synthesis speed is comparable with other NAR-TTS models.

 Source Codes will be released soon!

-<h2>Comparison models and their implementations<a name="implementations"></a></h2>
+<h2>2.
+Comparison models and their implementations<a name="implementations"></a></h2>

+Below lists the implementations we used in our experiments.
+These models are trained and evaluated with our own dataset separation configuration, while all other settings are the default.

 [Tacotron2: https://github.com/NVIDIA/tacotron2](https://github.com/NVIDIA/tacotron2)